boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The mapping table can be simplified if, for example, IPv6 addressing is used to address NFs.
-An IPv6 address is a 128-bit long field, while the S-NSSAI is a 32-bit field: Slice/Service Type (SST): 8 bits, Slice Differentiator (SD): 24 bits.
-32 bits, out of 128 bits of the IPv6 address, may be used to encode the S-NSSAI, which makes an IP to Slice mapping table unnecessary.
-This mapping is simply a local allocation method to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 semantics.
+An IPv6 address is a 128-bit long field, while the S-NSSAI is a 32-bit field (8 bits for Slice/Service Type (SST) and  24 bits for Slice Differentiator (SD)).
+32 bits, out of 128 bits of an IPv6 address, may be used to encode the S-NSSAI, which makes an IP address to Slice mapping table unnecessary.
+This mapping is simply a local policy to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 address semantics.
+IP forwarding is not altered by this method and is still achieved following BCP 198 {{!RFC7608}}.
 Different IPv6 address allocation schemes following this mapping approach may be used, with one example allocation showed in {{figure-11}}.

    Note that this addressing scheme is local to an ingress or egress NF; intermediary nodes are not